MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

    ![Click to upload a certificate](./media/application-proxy-configure-custom-domain/certificate.png)

 7. On the **SSL certificate** page, browse to and select your PFX certificate file.
 Enter the password for the certificate, and select **Upload Certificate**.
 For more information about certificates, see the [Certificates for custom domains](#certificates-for-custom-domains) section.
-If the certificate isn't valid or there's a problem with the password you see an error message.
+If the certificate isn't valid, or there's a problem with the password, you see an error message.
 The [Application Proxy FAQ](application-proxy-faq.yml) contains some troubleshooting steps you can try.

    ![Upload Certificate](./media/application-proxy-configure-custom-domain/ssl-certificate.png)